rsm-hcd/AndcultureCode.Cli/README.md

 ## Troubleshooting

+### Leading slash auto-converted to absolute path
+Due to POSIX auto path conversion if you have an argument that needs to start with a leading slash "/".
+Escape it with an additional slash "//".

+Upon application startup the CLI will replace it with the single slash "/".

 ### Value for command arguments are out of order
 Depending upon the shell/terminal you are using, the node process sometimes requires the `--` delimiter between the command and the arguments.
 Otherwise, especially in a shell like windows command prompt, the value for arguments gets piped out of order.